opennebraska/watchlaws.org/README.md

 - work with other nonprofits and everyday citizens,
 - to quickly identify the bills being proposed that are important to them,
-- and a way to activate their members and everyday citizens.
+- and a way to engage their members and everyday citizens to get involved.

 Also, the goal is to help everyday citizens: